Alaska is a 1996 family/adventure film directed by Fraser Clarke Heston and costarring his father, Charlton Heston.

 - Age-Appropriate Angst: Sean, who reasonably gets angry over his mother being dead.

-- Dead Guy Puppet: The poachers take the mother bear's hollowed out carcass and use it as a hand puppet to taunt the baby.
+- Dead Guy Puppet: Koontz takes the mother bear's hollowed out carcass and uses it as a hand puppet to taunt the baby.

 - Evil Gloating: Perry delivers one before shooting the polar bear.

-- Failed a Spot Check / Hidden in Plain Sight: How hard is it for the search and rescue team to spot a bright yellow plane against a bunch of snowy mountains?
+- Failed a Spot Check How hard is it for the search and rescue team to spot a bright yellow plane against a bunch of snowy mountains?

 - Harmless Freezing: Apparently, kids can be barefoot out in the frigid Alaskan wilderness without so much as socks without any adverse affect.
 Not even frostbite.